Lara Salahi is an award-winning multimedia journalist, author, and educator.

 Aside from her full-time work as a professional journalist, Lara is currently an Assistant Professor of Broadcast and Digital Journalism at Endicott College.

-She received a dual undergraduate degree from Boston University in Broadcast Journalism and International Relations with concentration in Middle East and North African foreign policy and security studies, along with a minor in French.
-She also recieved a master's degree in Health Communication from Emerson College and is a doctoral degree candidate in Higher Education Leadership at Regis College with a concentration in teaching and learning.
+She received a dual undergraduate degree from Boston University in Broadcast Journalism and International Relations with a concentration in Middle East and North African foreign policy and security studies, along with a minor in French.
+She also received a master's degree in Health Communication from Emerson College and is a doctoral degree candidate in Higher Education Leadership at Regis College with a concentration in teaching and learning.

 Lara has traveled extensively and is fluent in Armenian, Arabic, and French.
 She began her career as an on-air reporter.

 She is writing a forthcoming book on the 2014 Ebola epidemic.